 The downloadable forms below are in Word document or pdf formats.
 If you are unable to access, print, or use these forms, please contact the IRB for alternatives.
 Please proofread and edit all documents carefully before submitting them.
 Spelling, typographical, and grammatical errors are unprofessional, distracting, and can convey unintended meanings.
 Applications may be submitted as email attachments to email@example.com or on paper.
-If submitting on paper, please submit one signed original plus a copy of your application, with all attachments including your certificate of NIH or CITI Program training (or equivalent training documentation if approved in advance), on single-sided pages with no staples.
+If submitting on paper, please submit one signed original plus a copy of your application, with all attachments including your certificate of CITI Program training (or equivalent training documentation if approved in advance), on single-sided pages with no staples.
 Signature submissions and approvals may be provided by scan of hand-signed pages, by e-signature, or via affirmations from official CGU email addresses.
 For all questions about IRB forms, procedures, or related issues, you are welcome and encouraged to contact the IRB before submitting your application.
 Students in the CGU-SDSU Joint PhD Program in Education must include the JPPE Cover sheet with their application.

 IRB Application, Amendment, Renewal, and Closure Forms

 Most form are available as fillable Word templates or flat pdf files.
 Each form includes embedded instructions.
 The main application form may be downloaded from the link below; the abbreviated form maybe used only for MTURK studies: